LOCR Instructor Guide

 Set the availability of your course reserves

-- Log in to your Canvas course, and click Settings in the Course Navigation.
+1. Log in to your Canvas course and click Settings in the Course Navigation.

-- Scroll down until you see "Term", and confirm that your course is associated with the correct term.
+3. Scroll until you see "Participation" and confirm that your course participation start and end dates are correct.

 Add LOCR to your Canvas course

-- If your course has multiple sections, these sections should be merged on Canvas before setting up LOCR, to ensure that enrollment numbers are correct for copyright clearances.
-Contact your faculty’s Instructional Support Unit or contact us in the LT Hub to request a merge.
+1. If your course has multiple sections, these sections ideally should be merged in Canvas before setting up LOCR.
+Merging ensures enrolment numbers are correct for the UBC Library when obtaining copyright clearances.

-- Log in to your Canvas course, and click Settings in the Course Navigation.
+2. Log in to your Canvas course and click Settings in the Course Navigation.

 Tips

-- You can add LOCR as part of a Canvas module instead, if you want to contextualize the reading within a specific part of your course.
-When adding an item to your module, select "External Tool" from the drop-down menu and click "Library Online Course Reserves" from the list.
+• You can add a link to LOCR in a Canvas module as well.
+Including a module link can be helpful if you want to contextualize a reading within a specific part of your course.
+Click "Modules" in the Course Navigation.
+Click the plus icon next to the module you want to add a LOCR link to.
+Select "External Tool" from the drop-down and choose "Library Online Course Reserves" from the list.
+Click “Add Item”.

 Request course reserves through LOCR

-You can request course reserves in LOCR by adding the content yourself (Self Service) or sending a list of readings (Syllabus Service) for librarians to add for you.
-In either case, UBC Library staff will ensure that your course reserves are copyright compliant and will handle acquisitions of any required licences.
+You can request course reserves in LOCR by adding the content yourself (Self Service) or by sending a list of items (Syllabus Service) for librarians to add for you.
+In either case, the UBC Library staff will ensure your course reserves are copyright compliant and handle acquisitions of any required licenses.

-Using Self Service, you will add item requests individually to your course reserves using the search form in LOCR.
-If you have used LOCR for another course, you can also import previous requests into a course.
+Using Self Service, you can add item requests for library-owned resources to your course reserves using the search form.
+You can also upload files saved on your computer (e.g., PDFs) or upload links (e.g., YouTube videos) for review.
+If you have used LOCR for another course, you can use Self Service to import previous requests into a course.

-Instructions for both these processes are outlined in the "Self Service" tab under the "Instructor Resources" tab on UBC Library's course reserves page.
+Instructions for these processes are outlined in the "Self Service" tab on the UBC Library's course reserves page.

-Using Syllabus Service, you will request all items for your course reserves at once by submitting a PDF or Word document to LOCR.
-The document must include specific information:
+Using Syllabus Service, you will request all items for your course reserves at once by submitting the full list of items as a PDF or Word document.
+The document must include the following information:

-- Loan period for physical items to be put in course reserves collection
+• The loan period for any physical items to be put in course reserves collection (2 hours, 1 day, 3 days, 7 days, or 14 days)

-- Whether each course reading is required or optional for students
+• Whether each course item is required or optional for students

-- Request for new purchases for the Library collections
+• Requests for any new purchases for the UBC Library collections (only if applicable)

-Instructions and options for submitting your document are outlined in the "Syllabus Service" tab under the "Instructor Resources" tab on UBC Library's course reserves page.
+Instructions and options for submitting your document are outlined in the "Syllabus Service" tab on the UBC Library's course reserves page.

 Tips

-- If you already have PDFs of any course materials you can't find in LOCR, please share them by emailing the files to UBC Library at syllabus.service@ubc.ca.
-Having the files may help staff expedite approvals.
+• If you already have PDFs of any course content you cannot find in LOCR, please email the files to the UBC Library at syllabus.service@ubc.ca.
+Sending the files to the UBC Library may help the library staff expedite approvals.

 Where can I get more support with LOCR?